mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

       Import-Module .\HybridManagement.psm1
       ```

-   4. Next run the following command to verify the computer where you're installing can reach out to all required endpoints for the Hybrid Agent installation and Hybrid Configuration wizard setup.
+   4. Run the following command to verify the computer where you're installing can reach out to all required endpoints for the Hybrid Agent installation and Hybrid Configuration wizard setup.

       ```PowerShell
       Test-HybridConnectivity -TestO365Endpoints